Stirling County RFC: History

-Stirling County RFC Squad compete in the Scottish Rugby Super 6 Competition
+Stirling County RFC compete in the Scottish Rugby Super Series as Stirling Wolves and represent Caledonia District in the competition.
+In 2023, they became the last ever winners of the FOSROC Super Series Championship, defeating the Ayrshire Bulls in the final.

-Stirling County's Wolves XV compete in National League Division 1 while the Wolves Second XV play in West Reserve League Division 1.
+Stirling County 1st XV compete in National League Division 2 while the Wolves Second XV play in West Reserve League Division 1.

 Stirling County's Women's play in the top-flight BT Women's Premier League.